scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Extending a PCB

-Every propagation period (as configured by the AS), the control service
+Every propagation period (as configured by the AS), the control service:

 - selects the best combinations of PCBs and interfaces connecting to a neighboring AS (i.e., a child AS or a core AS), and
 - sends each selected PCB to the selected egress interface(s) associated with it.